Before I get into the Excel vs Google Sheets debate, there is something you need to know.

 To be honest, Google Sheets is not made for data analysis.
 Sure, you can have a few hundred or even a few thousand data points that you can work within Google Sheets, but anything more than that, and you will be miserable.

-In fact, when you open a Google Sheets document, it only has 1000 rows, to begin with.
-And if you need to add more rows, you need to manually go and add it.
+When you open a Google Sheets document, it only has 1000 rows to begin with.
+And if you need to add more rows, you need to go and add it manually.

-This makes sense for their target audience, who are mostly using Google sheets as a data entry tool to record student scores or project timelines or basic transactions at the best.
+This makes sense for their target audience, who mostly use Google sheets as a data entry tool to record student scores or project timelines or basic transactions at best.